All writing

 About the author

-Qiqing He works at the intersection of artificial intelligence, workforce transformation, and public-interest institutions.
-Her work translates technical change into institutional readiness.
+Qiqing He works at the intersection of artificial intelligence, workforce transformation, education, and public-interest institutions, translating technical change into institutional readiness.